dagl200/unleash/website/docs/topics/feature-flags/best-practices-using-feature-flags-at-scale.md

 Your organization has already established some notions of groups.
 Leverage that for your feature flag system permissions.

-These might be groups based on roles (such as developers, operations, marketing, etc.), or business units, or both.
+These might be groups based on roles (such as developers, operations, marketing, etc.), business units, or both.

 These groups should be mirrored in your feature flag system to help you organize your users and access rights.
 Your system should be set up to sync with SSO providers to make this process as painless as possible.